kapitancho/lang-walnut/docs/03-functions.md

 a = Article('My first article');
 b = Book[isbn: 1234567890, title: 'My first book'];
 ```
-Alongside the constructor calls for sealed types and subtypes the only special calls are the ones for the following built-in types:
+Alongside the constructor calls for open and sealed types the only special calls are the ones for the following
-Error, Mutable
+built-in types: `Error`, `Mutable`

 Constructing an error value of type String:
 ```walnut